cloudymax/pxeless/image-creator/README.md

 By default, the source ISO image is checked for integrity and authenticity using GPG.
 This can be disabled with ```-k```.

 We combine an `autoistall` config from the Ubuntu [Ubiquity installer](https://wiki.ubuntu.com/Ubiquity), and a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) `cloud-config` / `user-data` file.
-Be aware that, while similar in schema, the Autoinstall and Cloud-Init portions of the file do not mix - the `user-data` value on line 44 marks the transition from autoinstall to cloud-init syntax.

 The resulting product is a fully-automated Ubuntu install with pre-provision capabilities for basic users, groups, packages, storage, networks etc...
 This serves as an easy stepping-off point to Ansible, puppet, Chef and other configuration-management tooling for enterprise users, or to personalization tools like [jessebot/onboardme](https://github.com/jessebot/onboardme) for every-day users.

+> Be aware that, while similar in schema, the Autoinstall and Cloud-Init portions of the file do not mix - the `user-data` value on line 44 marks the transition from autoinstall to cloud-init syntax.

-## Resources
+## References

 - Autoinstall configuration options and schema can be found [HERE](https://ubuntu.com/server/docs/install/autoinstall-reference).

-- Cloud-Init options and examples may be found [HERE](https://ubuntu.com/server/docs/install/autoinstall-reference)
+- Cloud-Init options and examples may be found [HERE](https://cloudinit.readthedocs.io/en/latest/index.html)

 - You can also refer to the provided example file [HERE](image-creator/user-data.example)

--
+## **Usage**

-To build a combined `autoinstall` + `cloud-init` image, you can use the ```-a``` flag with this script and provide a **user-data** file containing the autoinstall configuration and optionally cloud-init data, and an optional **meta-data** file if you choose.
-The **meta-data** file is optional and will be empty if it is not specified.
+- Build a combined `autoinstall` + `cloud-init` image by using the ```-a``` flag and providing a **user-data** file containing the autoinstall configuration and cloud-init data.
+A **meta-data** file may be included if you choose.
+The file will be empty if it is not specified.
 You may read more about providing a `meta-data` file [HERE](https://cloudinit.readthedocs.io/en/latest/topics/instancedata.html)

-With an 'all-in-one' ISO, you simply boot a machine using the ISO and the installer will do the rest.
-At the end the machine will reboot into the new OS.
+- With an 'all-in-one' ISO, you simply boot a machine using the ISO and the installer will do the rest.

-This script can use an existing ISO image or download the latest daily image from the Ubuntu project.
+- This script can use an existing ISO image or download the latest daily image from the Ubuntu project.
 Using a fresh ISO speeds things up because there won't be as many packages to update during the installation.

-By default, the source ISO image is checked for integrity and authenticity using GPG.
-This can be disabled with ```-k```.
-This step can cause problems with older releases.
+- By default, the source ISO image is checked for integrity and authenticity using GPG.
+This can be disabled with `-k`.

-## Usage

 ```bash
 docker build -t iso-generator . && \